 - Filing amicus curiae briefs on behalf of members of Congress, Common Cause and scholars in the U.S. Supreme Court.

 - Obtaining a temporary restraining order against the California Secretary of State in litigation over ballot placement of a statewide initiative.

 - Securing a permanent injunction against a California statewide agency for violating the Administrative Procedures Act, and successfully defending that injunction in the California Court of Appeal.

 Mr. Davis-Denny has served as a deputy city attorney for the Los Angeles city attorney’s office and tried three criminal cases to verdict.

-Mr. Davis-Denny is a member of the board of directors of the Western Center on Law and Poverty, the Los Angeles County Bar Association's Judicial Election Evaluation Committee, and the board of directors of the Los Angeles Metropolitan Debate League.
-He is also a member and former chair of the board of directors of California Common Cause.
-At Munger Tolles, he is the co-chair of the firm’s Information Technology committee.
+Mr. Davis-Denny is a member of the board of directors of the Western Center on Law and Poverty and the board of directors of the Los Angeles Metropolitan Debate League.
+He is also a member and former chair of the board of directors of California Common Cause and a former member of the Los Angeles County Bar Association's Judicial Election Evaluation Committee.
+At Munger, Tolles & Olson, he is the co-chair of the firm’s Information Technology committee.